neon-x-hub/mawj/docs/en/index.md

 not recycled social media editors or templates.

-I wanted to create something that **balances artistic control and automation**, allowing anyone to generate consistent, high-quality دعوى materials without needing to be a designer or video editor.
+I wanted to create something that **balances artistic control and automation**, allowing anyone to generate consistent, high-quality Dawah materials without needing to be a designer or video editor.

 Mawj is not a commercial product — it’s a **tool made out of love for knowledge sharing** and for the people doing it with sincerity.